MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/sitelink-ad-extension.md

         Description1 = "Simple & Transparent.",
         // 'Sitelink Extension Description2' column header in the Bulk file Description2 = "No Upfront Cost.",
+        // 'Device Preference' column header in the Bulk file DevicePreference = null,
         // 'Text' column header in the Bulk file DisplayText = "Women's Shoe Sale",
         // 'Destination Url' column header in the Bulk file